AbstractBreazy/fibo-api/README.md

 `git clone https://github.com/AbstractBreazy/fibo-api.git` in local terminal.

+You have to install `https://git-scm.com/downloads` to do it.

 * Final steps

 Open the directory `C:\Projects\Go\src\fibo-api` and type `go install` to install the packages named by the import paths.